ocp-te-isv/aks_varnish_jboss/poc_architecture.md

 Options to increase performance by using MySQL replication and read only instances are held in reserve.

+Current testing shows that a single Azure DB for MySQL is enough to handle the peak load.

 ## Future Optimizations

 ### Azure Storage & CDN

 Static content and images can be hosted in Azure storage using Verizon or Akamai CDN, to reduce the amount of cache memory in use on the varnish cache and egress trafic from the deployment / Azure region.

+During testing, we found that the standard Azure files did not provide enough throughput for the WildFly instances when they scaled, as there is no caching of the images currently implemented.

+As we were testing in West Europe, we were unable to create a Premium Azure Files storage account to improve storage bottlenecks when the number of WildFly instances were scaled up.

+The Standard azure files storage is currently adding around 350 ms latency to image retrieval requests.
+This in turn is reducing the serial request processing, requiring a system which supports a higher rate of concurrency in HTTP request processing.

 ### Redis Cache